Roe v. Wade overturned: What does it mean for NC?

 Republican state legislative leaders have not said specifically what legislation they would pursue.

-House Speaker Tim Moore (R-Cleveland) said the legislature won’t address the issue this year, noting Gov. Roy Cooper (D) would veto any new restrictions they would seek to implement.
+House Speaker Tim Moore (R-Cleveland) previously told CBS 17 the legislature won’t address the issue this year, noting Gov. Roy Cooper (D) would veto any new restrictions they would seek to implement.

+On Friday, Senate President Pro Tem Phil Berger released the following statement on the Supreme Court’s ruling:

+“The U.S. Supreme Court ruling in Dobbs returns policy decisions regarding abortion to the states, which is where those decisions should be made.
+I remain committed to the right to life and protecting the unborn.
+North Carolina’s law banning abortions after 20 weeks is currently unenforceable.

 Democrats say the issue will be among the key ones they focus on in the leadup to this year’s election.